 If your new policy is without past acts coverage it is less expensive than a “fully rated” policy.
 But the base rates may be higher or lower depending on your new state and carrier rates.

-L Squared is uniquely positioned to write Lawyers Malpractice Insurance in 44 different states with many carriers that write across the country.
+L Squared is uniquely positioned to write Lawyers Malpractice Insurance acrossed the USA.
 If you find yourself in the position of needing to find a new agent, give us a call!